Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

 "Are your boots... wet, too?"
 "How long will this travelling last?"
 "What?"
-"Troll take you!"
+"Yes."

 ### Paranoia
-Ljörn has paranoia.
+Ljörn has PTSD.
 He seems fine most of the time, but sometimes, it shows.
-He gets anxious when he's inside dark forests.
-If he sees corpses that look like they might wake up, he would freak out and leave the scene.
-He avoids reading the story *Draugritt um minn Výss*, or any stories with undead in them.
-When looking at old weapons, especially rusted/deteriorated polearms, he would start breathing heavily.[^2]
+He avoids reading the story *Draugrinn ór Mínu Minni*, or any stories with undead in them.[^2]

-Occasionally, Ljörn is reminded of his experience with Ingwaz and becomes paranoid, thinking Ingwaz might still be searching for him.
+Occasionally, Ljörn is reminded of his experience with the draugr and becomes paranoid, thinking he's been followed.
 He only calms down by forgetting it or knowing he's near a bundle of juniper needles[^3], though the thought still lingers.

 If confronted about his behavior, Ljörn would either try to dismiss it or not answer at all.
 Although Alfrir noticed his behavior only once, Ljörn told him not to worry.

+His PTSD is triggered by seeing sitting/moving corpses (or anything that looks like it), seeing silhouettes in the dark, seeing rusty weapons, being in dark forests, being in ruined castles, or hearing the word draugr.

 ### Rúna
 Ljörn finds that when Rúna is there, he can relax a little despite his paranoia.